-Best Bed & Breakfast on the South Coast – Deluxe Ocean View Suite – Villa Fleur de Lys BB
+Best Airbnb on the South Coast – Deluxe Ocean View Suite – Villa Fleur de Lys BB

-If you’re ready to take the plunge and go completely off grid, this deluxe hotel is an incredible place to stay.
-Nestled on the southeast coast of the island in Makunduchi, the hotel is on a remote stretch of coastline away from any busy towns.
-The hotel prides itself on presenting tranquility and extreme relaxation.
+If you’re ready to take the plunge and go completely off the grid, this deluxe hotel is an incredible place to stay.
+Nestled on the southeast coast of the island of Makunduchi, the hotel is on a remote stretch of coastline away from any busy towns.
+The hotel prides itself on presenting tranquillity and extreme relaxation.
 Equipped with steps leading to a picture-perfect beach, and private pools offering mesmerizing ocean views- it’s a true hidden paradise.

 Best Hotel on the South Coast – Kizikula

 Kizikula is a hidden paradise at the end of a dusty road away from commercial buildings.
 What is best described as raw beauty, the hotel is an other-worldly experience.
 Equipped with a pristine outdoor swimming pool and a perfectly located viewing deck that overlooks the Indian Ocean- it’s a truly magical place to stay.

 - Make a day trip to Stone Town